Zordon1337/1v1.lol-offsetdumper/README.md

-# 1v1.lol-offsetdumper
+# 1v1.lol SDK Generator
-"Offset" dumper for 1v1.lol which is actually just finding class names<br/>
+Utility which used(1v1.lol shut down so i will refer to it as "used") to map ingame fields to more familliar name, by generating SDK.cs file with useful classes & fields.
-## ps: it recomended to read source code before using, otherwise you may not understand how to read offset dump
+## ps: it recomended to read source code before using, otherwise you may not understand how to read generated sdk

 Example dump:
 ```